nmsaamgov/nmsaamgov.github.io/_posts/2020-03-27-public-health-emergency.md

-On **March 23, 2020**, Kathyleen M Kunkel, Cabinet Secretary for the New Mexico Department of Health, on direction from the Governor pursuant to *EO 2020-004* issued a []Public health emergency order closing all businesses and non-profit entities except for those deemed essential and providing additional restriction on mass gatherings due to COVID -19[]; which gave a list of essential businesses and ordered all other businesses to close and for New Mexico citizens to remain at home unless engaging in essential business.
+On **March 23, 2020**, Kathyleen M Kunkel, Cabinet Secretary for the New Mexico Department of Health, on direction from the Governor pursuant to *EO 2020-004* issued a <u>Public health emergency order closing all businesses and non-profit entities except for those deemed essential and providing additional restriction on mass gatherings due to COVID -19</u>; which gave a list of essential businesses and ordered all other businesses to close and for New Mexico citizens to remain at home unless engaging in essential business.

-On **March 24, 2020,** Kathyleen M Kunkel, Cabinet Secretary for the New Mexico Department of Health, on direction from the Governor pursuant to *EO 2020-004* issued a []Public health emergency order imposing temporary restrictions on non-essential health care services, procedures, and surgeries; providing guidance on those restrictions;
+On **March 24, 2020,** Kathyleen M Kunkel, Cabinet Secretary for the New Mexico Department of Health, on direction from the Governor pursuant to *EO 2020-004* issued a <u>Public health emergency order imposing temporary restrictions on non-essential health care services, procedures, and surgeries; providing guidance on those restrictions;
-and requiring a report from certain health care providers;[] prohibiting all health care providers, including Doctors of Oriental Medicine, from providing non-essential health care services;
+and requiring a report from certain health care providers</u>;
+prohibiting all health care providers, including Doctors of Oriental Medicine, from providing non-essential health care services;
 "non-essential health care services, procedures, and surgeries" are